United Kingdom in the Junior Eurovision Song Contest 2022: Performance

 The live performance for the UK entry in Yerevan featured similarities to the music video for the song, with Freya joined by four backing dancers, all of whom wore red dresses.
 A large custom-made throne, along with Alice in Wonderland-inspired LEDs, red lighting, and pyrotechnics made up the staging.

 Dan Shipton, who had designed several previous Eurovision stagings, including for Sam Ryder, the British runner-up for the United Kingdom in the Eurovision Song Contest 2022, was again the creative director, while Jay Revell was the lead choreographer and Jorge Antonio was the assistant choreographer and costume designer for the performance.
 Annabel Williams was Skye’s lead vocal coach, having previously coached Sam Ryder and James Newman for the UK at the Eurovision Song Contest and having experience as the lead vocal coach on The X Factor UK and Britain’s Got Talent.
 Williams has also worked alongside the likes of Amy Winehouse and Jennifer Hudson.

 Voting

 The United Kingdom received 66 points from the professional juries, placing in fifth position.
 The country placed first in the online vote, with 80 points.
 Overall, the United Kingdom placed in fifth place with 146 points, receiving maximum twelve points from Ukraine in the jury vote.

 Detailed voting results

 Each nation's jury consisted of five members: three adult music industry professionals and two children, who are citizens of the country they represent.
 This jury judged each entry based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury was permitted to be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.
-The individual rankings of each jury member as well as the nation's televoting results were released shortly after the contest.
+The individual rankings of each jury member were released shortly after the contest.